mvanderkamp/westures/readme.md

 ZingTouch now tracks the swipe gesture inside the `#toucharea` element AND the #parent-toucharea.
 This allows some forgiveness when the user tries to swipe on the `#toucharea`, but lifts their finger somewhere in the `#parent-toucharea`.

 **Note:** The swipe gesture can only be initiated on the area it is bound to.
-This means the user has to touch the `#toucharea` element first, but can move out and end within `#parent-toucharea`.
+This means the user has to being touching the `#toucharea` element first, but can move out and end within `#parent-toucharea` and including `#toucharea`.

 ### Multiple Regions